Creative Technology · AI Music Generation

 Adaptive Batching

-Dynamic batching that groups compatible requests together for GPU efficiency without introducing user-perceptible wait times—improving GPU utilization from 60% to 92% at peak load.
+Dynamic batching that groups compatible requests for GPU efficiency without user-perceptible wait, improving GPU utilization from 60% to 92% at peak load and making the latency win economically sustainable.

 System Architecture